microsoft/go/eng/doc/fips/UserGuide.md

 This section describes how to use Go crypto APIs in a FIPS compliant manner.

-As a general rule, crypto APIs will delegate low-level operations to the crypto backend if these rules are meet:
+As a general rule, crypto APIs will delegate low-level operations to the crypto backend if these rules are met:

 - The operation is supported by the crypto backend.
 - The set of input parameters are supported by the crypto backend.

-If any of the previous rules are not meet, then the operation will fall back to standard Go crypto unless not otherwise specified.
+If any of the previous rules are not met, the operation will fall back to standard Go crypto unless otherwise specified.

 When reading the requirements section, the key word "must" is to be interpreted as a necessary condition to use the given API in a FIPS compliant manner.